webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 The previous command assumes that DreamCompute dashboard has some of your own SSH public keys.
 Normally I recommend that it has two keys, one per deployment level.

-''ProTip'': I prefer to use salt master hosted SSH keys with passphrase in DreamCompute, in the end of ''highstate'', the new VM will have my personal SSH public key installed anyway.
-Sending a local workstation public SSH key to a VM that would not get public Internet access before having run ''highstate'' is kinda useless if I need to SSH to it.
+'''Tip''': Since every VM has a private network and that we dont give public IP address to all of them, we instead give a passphrase protected SSH public key per user, per environment.
+The reason is that if it is required to SSH to a new VM that didn’t yet have had "state.highstate" run on it, you won’t be able to access it anyway.
+To do so, make sure the OpenStack Horizon dashboard has at least two public keys and that you made a copy of both public and private keys in the private pillars in '''/srv/private/pillars/sshkeys/'' on the salt master.

-Here is what I normally do to boot a VM:
+Now that a VM is booted, here’s how we initiate it;

   salt-key -y -a app1
   salt app1 grains.get level
   salt app1 state.highstate

-The four previous commands do things I want to do manually just before configuring other components to use the new VM I just created;
+The four previous commands do the following;

 # add the new VM to the salt master
-# check the value of ''level'' grain to confirm it has the level I expect
+# Its a sanity check to see what’s the value of ''level'' grain (e.g. staging, production) to confirm it has what we expect
 # run ''state.highstate'', and go get some water (it takes some time to run)

-'''Remember''' most important commands are already described in the salt master in <code>/srv/salt/README.md</code>.
+'''Tip''' most important commands are available in <code>/srv/salt/README.md</code> on the salt master.

 === Typical commands ===